 Android 8.1 with EMUI customization

-The Honor 8X launches with Android 8.1 with Huawei’s EMUI 8.2 customization over the top.
+The Honor 8X launches with Android 8.1 with Huawei’s EMUI 8.2 customization on top of it.
 It will be familiar to anyone who has had an Honor or Huawei phone in the past.
 EMUI still has it opponents, but I am a big fan of the level of customization and utility control that is baked into this OS.

 You have the ability to switch between an iOS-style format with multiple home screen or a stock Android-like app drawer.
 You can also change the layout of your home screen to have either smaller or larger icons, which impacts how many apps you can fit onto each homes screen.